 From smartphones and tablets to TVs and self-driving cars, the tech industry is booming like never before.
 And we don’t expect that trend to change any time soon, which means that talented coders are highly sought-after in every major industry.

 If you learn how to write code in today’s tech-oriented world, you can expect a top compensation package and excellent career prospects.

 To get started, you’ll need determination, patience, and a passion for building innovative tech solutions.
 There are no shortcuts here, and learning a new programming language can be tough.

 But it pays off in the form of a long-term career that promises great job security and high salaries.

-It’s important that you understand what’s involved in terms of your time and commitment.
-What skills do you need, and which programming languages should you learn?
-We'll take you through everything you need to know to start learning to code, and turn your web development skills into a career you love.
+It’s important that you understand what’s involved in this field, and what a coder actually does.
+Read on to discover which skills you need, and which programming languages should you learn to become a coder.
+We'll take you through everything you need to know to start learning to code, and turn your web development and coding skills into a career you love.